Jaredslocker21/java-practice/README.md

     * Use the calculator

   - As a returning user:
-     * I am able to return to the saved memo's in my cache
+     * I am able to return to the saved memo's in my cache.
-     - You are ablea to use this tool from day to day.
+     - You are able to use this tool from day to day.
      - Store recipes, caloric intake and more.